 Coffee Candy Buying Guide

 When shopping for the best coffee candies, it’s easy to feel overwhelmed by choice.
-Short of trying every coffee-flavored candy under the sun, how do you know which works best for you and your palate?
+Short of trying every coffee-flavoured candy under the sun, how do you know which works best for you and your palate?
 Keep reading for our guide to picking out the best coffee candy.

 Coffee candy comes in either bulk packaging, gift boxes, or travel-size packages.
 The type of packaging you choose should depend on whether you plan to share or to keep the candies in your personal stash.

 Another important consideration is the time it will take you to finish the coffee candy.
-Though individually wrapped candies last a while, chocolate-covered espresso beans can go stale and lose their fresh coffee flavor.
+Though individually wrapped candies last a while, chocolate-covered espresso beans can go stale and lose their fresh coffee flavour.

 Coffee Candy Type